Yash-Raj-srivastav/ansible-k8s-automation/README.md

 - Checks if all the required tools are installed in your system, if not then fails the playbook
 - Checks if the cluster is already running, if not then create a kind cluster with 6 nodes(1 control plane, 5 worker nodes)
 - Apply appropriate labels on the nodes defined in node-properties.yaml file
-- Apply appropriate labels on the nodes defined in node-properties.yaml file
+- Apply appropriate taint on the nodes defined in node-properties.yaml file
+- Checks if the required namespaces already exist, if not then create the namespaces
+- Runs another playbook template.yaml to convert jinja2 template into deployment manifest files inside template folder
+- Run another playbook to pick up the manifest files and create the deployments out of them.

 ## To run this in your local system make sure these requirements are checked
 1. **docker** should be installed(if you are using windows system then also install wsl2) to check run command in your linux distro